Jurich Carolina

-Jurich Christopher Alexander Carolina (born 15 July 1998) is a Curaçaoan professional footballer who plays as a left-back for Polish club Miedź Legnica and the Curaçao national football team.
+Jurich Christopher Alexander Carolina (born 15 July 1998) is a Curaçaoan professional footballer who plays as a left-back for Bosnian club Borac Banja Luka and the Curaçao national team.

 Club career

 Carolina made his debut for Eerste Divisie side Jong PSV in 2015.
 In the 2015–16 season, he joined PSV.
 He played for AZ before he moved to Eindhoven.